 Singaporeans and PRs working in waste collection can expect their monthly gross wages to rise from at least S$2,210 in July 2023 to S$3,260 by 2028, with regular increases over six years.

-Meanwhile, those working in materials recovery, such as sorters in recycling plants, could earn a monthly gross wage of at least S$3,160 come 2028, up from at least S$2,110 in July 2023.
+Meanwhile, materials recovery workers, such as sorters in recycling plants, could earn a monthly gross wage of at least S$3,160 come 2028, up from at least S$2,110 in July 2023.

 The PWM will also be implemented for the administrator and driver occupations (from Mar 2023), regardless of the sector that the employers are in.